donedgardo/blog/content/daily/lead-times.md

 PS:

-I specialize in hands-on, transformative coaching.
-I integrate best practices from Agile, DevOps, and strategic planning.
-I help software teams like yours tackle these challenges.
-This approach not only improves profitability and efficiency but also boosts productivity and team morale.
+Do you want to deploy with confidence, knowing your teams are both productive and inspired, all while maintaining a sustainable work-life balance?

-Let's discuss how we can work together to transform your team's performance.
+Let’s discuss how hands-on coaching that integrates Agile and DevOps into your strategic planning can make this a reality.

-Book your free 1:1 here: https://edgardocarreras.com
+Book your 1:1 session here: https://edgardocarreras.com (Limited spots available.)